Home

 Basil – planted alongside tomato plants helps control tomato hornworms.

-Thyme – planted with cabbage helps control flea beetles, cabbage worm and white cabbage butterflies.
+Thyme – planted with cabbage helps control flea-beetles, cabbage worm and white cabbage butterflies.

 Mint – repels mosquitoes and produces an odor that aphids and cabbage pests dislike.

-Garlic – planted close to roses it can protect bushes from black spot, a fungus disease; can be grown in rings around a crop to repel aphids; spray garlic tea (see above) on plants to eliminate fungus and mildew.
+Garlic – when planted close to roses it can protect bushes from black spot, a fungus disease; can be grown in rings around a crop to repel aphids; spray garlic tea (see above) on plants to eliminate fungus and mildew.

 Back to Top